Anderson University Revealed: Falls School of Business

 The Raven Investment Fund, TAPP, the micro-loan program, and amazing opportunities in sport marketing are just a few of the opportunities Anderson University students in the Falls School of Business have to interact professionally in the business world.

-If you look further on our website, you will discover that every tax season, our students help individuals with low incomes prepare their tax returns through VITA.
-The Anderson Media Group is a student-run public relations firm providing services for the Falls School of Business and clients at the Flagship Enterprise Center.
-And through the Anderson University Micro-Incubator, AU students can receive grants to start-up their own businesses while still in school.
+If you look further on our website, you will discover that every tax season, our students help individuals with low incomes prepare their tax returns through VITA, and through the Anderson University Micro-Incubator, AU students can receive grants to start-up their own businesses while still in school.

 And each year all majors within the Falls School of Business participate in #AUIndyMix, an opportunity to learn from professionals in Indianapolis.
 Past experiences have included sessions at the NCAA Headquarters, the Indianapolis Motor Speedway, and Lucas Oil Stadium.
 All in our backyard 30 miles from campus.